 With its curved, aesthetically designed streets, sidewalks, and sewers, Regents Park offered quiet living with a strong sense of community.
-The first store was established in 1919 on Farallone Avenue.
+The first store was established in 1908 on the corner of University Street (now Columbia Avenue) and Berkeley Avenue.
 The Fircrest Golf Club was incorporated in 1923.